 If you miss both initial enrollment and special enrollment, your late enrollment penalties may be steep and may last a long time.

-If you’re not eligible for premium-free Part A and buy it late, your monthly premium will rise by 10 percent for double the number of years you didn’t sign up.
+If you’re not eligible for premium-free Part A and buy it late, your monthly premium will rise by 10% for double the years you didn’t sign up.
 For example, if you deferred coverage for 5 years, you’ll pay the higher premium amount for 10 years.

 If you sign up late for Part B, you’ll pay a lifelong late penalty fee every month on top of your regular Part B premium.
-The added fee is 10 percent of the Part B premium for each 12-month period you were eligible but didn’t sign up.
+The added fee is 10% of the Part B premium for each 12-month period you were eligible but didn’t sign up.

-For example, if you were eligible for Part B but didn’t enroll until 2 years later, your premium will be increased by an extra 20 percent for as long as you have a Part B plan.
+For example, if you were eligible for Part B but didn’t enroll until 2 years later, your premium will be increased by an extra 20% as long as you have a Part B plan.

 Declining all Medicare coverage

-In some cases, you may wish to completely decline Medicare.
+In some cases, you may wish to decline Medicare completely.
 This could either be because you have other health insurance or for religious or philosophical reasons.

-If you do this, you will forfeit all Social Security benefits or Railroad Retirement Board benefits.
-You will also be required to return any payments you’ve already received through these programs.
+If you do this, you will forfeit all Social Security or Railroad Retirement Board benefits.
+You must also return any payments you’ve already received through these programs.

-• Talk to your current employer or plan administrator to determine how you can best coordinate your current plan with Medicare.
+Talk with your current employer or plan administrator to determine how you can best coordinate your current plan with Medicare.